 Minimising the risk of COVID-19 infection

-The Tata Memorial Cancer Centre in India has implemented measures to safely postpone hospital visits and reduce overcrowding in its clinics.1 It set up screening stations outside the hospital to first screen people for potential COVID-19 infection and then review whether a hospital visit was urgent or could be safely postponed.
+The Tata Memorial Centre in Mumbai, India has implemented measures to safely postpone hospital visits and reduce overcrowding in its clinics.1 It set up screening stations outside the hospital to first screen people for potential COVID-19 infection and then review whether a hospital visit was urgent or could be safely postponed.

 While this approach reduced crowds in the hospital by almost 35%, it was resource-intensive and unsuitable for people travelling long distances to be seen at the hospital.1 Therefore, doctors began conducting telephone consultations ahead of booked clinic appointments.
 They reviewed medical records and cancer symptoms, addressed concerns, recommended further testing where needed (to be conducted locally) and postponed in-person visits where possible.
 These visits could be safely postponed for up to 80% of patients and people felt reassured following direct telephone contact with their treating doctor.1